mist64/cbmbus_doc/3 Commodore DOS.md

 ## Named Channels

 Channels 0 to 14 need to be associated with names.
-Names are used to create channels for reading or writing a file, reading the directory listing,
+Names are used to create channels for reading or writing a file, reading the directory listing and reading/writing sectors directly.
+Empty names are illegal.

-* empty names are illegal

-### files
+### Files

+A named channel can be used to open a file for reading or writing.
+The syntax for the channel's name is as follows:

+[[`@`][_drive_]`:`]_filename_[`,`_type_[`,`_access_]]

+The core of the channel name is the name of the file to be accessed.
+If an existing file is opened, wildcards (see below) are allowed.

+There are optional prefixes and suffixes.

+* By default, drive 0 is assumed.
+This can be overridden by a leading drive number, followed by a colon[^2].

+* The modifier flag "`@`" specifies that the file is supposed to be overwritten, if it is opened for writing and it already exists[^3] - the default is to return an error.
+The use of "`@`", a drive number, or both, requires to add a colon character as a delimiter between the prefix and the filename.

+* The file type is one of "`S`" (`SEQ`), "`P`" (`PRG`),  "`U`" (`USR`), or "`L`" (`REL`).
+If the type is omitted, `PRG` is assumed.

+* The _access_ byte depends on the file type: For `SEQ`, `PRG` and `USR`, a file can be opened for reading, by specifying "`R`", for writing using "`W`" and for appending using "`A`".
+The default is for reading.
+For relative files, the access byte is the binary-encoded record size.
+For creating a relative file, it must be specified, for opening an existing one, it can be omitted.
+Relative files are always open for reading _and_ writing.

+*

+XXX

 * file access string:
 	* ,P/S/U/L